randa-magdy/nestjs-cheat-sheet/README.md

 ### Pipes

-Pipes transform input data and validate it before it reaches route handlers.
+Pipes are classes that transform or validate incoming data before it reaches the route handler.
+They ensure data integrity and reduce boilerplate in controllers.

-**Purpose:** `transform` or `validate` incoming data before it reaches the route handler.
-They ensure data integrity and reduce boilerplate in controllers
+**Purpose:** Data validation, data transformation

 **Key Features:**
 - built-in pipes like ValidationPipe, ParseIntPipe, ParseUUIDPipe